fsprojekti/rack-warehouse-jetmax/README.md

 ```

 ### Socket server
-Socket server server is preinstalled on the JetMax robotic arm computer.
-With sockets clinet it is possible to control the robot.
+Socket server is pre-installed on the JetMax robotic arm computer.
+With Socket client it is possible to control the robot.

 ### Socket client
-Socket client application runs on RaspberryPi and connects with JetMac Server socket.
+Socket client application runs on RaspberryPi and connects with JetMax Socket server.

 ### Control program
 Control program function is:
 * store state of the warehouse
 * translate messages between Modbus server and Socket client
-* moves robot to properly manipulate packages
+* move robot to properly manipulate packages

 ### Modbus server